reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

 </DiagramGroup>

 Wouldn't it be great if there were a way to "teleport" data to the components in the tree that need it without passing props?
-With React's context feature, there is!
+With React's Context feature, there is!

 ## Context: an alternative to passing props {/*context-an-alternative-to-passing-props*/}

 Context lets a parent component provide data to the entire tree below it.
-There are many uses for context.
+There are many uses for Context.
 Here is one example.
 Consider this `Heading` component that accepts a `level` for its size:

 <Sandpack>